keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 ### The Buffered Enumerable

 I once worked on a project where I needed to implement buffering on multiple kinds of things received over a network connection.
-I started writing the first one, and noticed how the code could be cleanly divided into two kinds of tasks: 1) knowing when to fill the buffer and other buffer management tasks, and 2) how to fetch each block of objects and what else to do when performing that (e.g. logging, displaying a message to the user, updating some external state).
+I started writing the first one, and noticed how the code could be cleanly divided into two kinds of tasks: 1) knowing _when_ to fetch objects into the buffer and other buffer management tasks, and 2) _how_ to fetch each block of objects and what _else_ to do each time that fetch is performed (e.g. logging, displaying a message to the user, updating some external state).

 Realizing that #1 would be common and identical to all cases, and only #2 would vary, I thought about how wasteful it would be to implement #1 separately in all cases.
 I thought about the admonition about high cohesion / low coupling, and the Unix axiom "do one thing well", and decided to separate the two.
-From this was born the [`BufferedEnumerable`](https://github.com/keithrbennett/trick_bag/blob/master/lib/trick_bag/enumerables/buffered_enumerable.rb) class in my [`trick_bag`](https://github.com/keithrbennett/trick_bag/) gem.
+The most natural way to design this functionality in Ruby is with an `Enumerable`; it can be used to call a myriad of useful methods, or easily used to generate an array by calling its `to_a` method.
+Thus was born the [`BufferedEnumerable`](https://github.com/keithrbennett/trick_bag/blob/master/lib/trick_bag/enumerables/buffered_enumerable.rb) class in my [`trick_bag`](https://github.com/keithrbennett/trick_bag/) gem.

 The BufferedEnumerable class manages buffering but has no idea how to fetch chunks of data, nor what else to do at each such fetch; for that, the caller provides callables such as lambdas.
 (Upon user request, the ability to subclass it with named methods for this was also added.)
 The result is a superb simplification, where the logic of buffering is defined in only one place, and the places it is used need not be concerned with its implementation (or its testing!).

-To create an instance of this with callables, we call the `BufferedEnumerable` class method, which is defined as follows:
+To create an instance of this with callables, we call the `BufferedEnumerable` class method `create_with_callables`, which is defined as follows:

 ```ruby
  def self.create_with_callables(chunk_size, fetcher, fetch_notifier = nil)